 Dr. Christopher Winter has practiced sleep medicine and neurology in Charlottesville, Virginia since 2004, but has been involved with sleep medicine and sleep research since 1993.
 Currently he is the owner of Charlottesville Neurology and Sleep Medicine clinic and CNSM Consulting.
-He recently stepped down as the Medical Director of the Martha Jefferson Hospital Sleep Medicine Center, a sleep center he established in 2004.
+He helped start the Martha Jefferson Hospital Sleep Medicine Center in 2004 and served as its medical director.
 Dr. Winter is not only an active participant in patient care, but a dynamic speaker and researcher on the science of sleep.

 Dr. Winter is a highly sought after speaker among private and commercial companies.
 He has lectured on behalf of Jazz Pharmaceuticals, GlaxoSmithKline, Pfizer, Boehringer Ingelheim, Cephalon, Teva, and UCB.
 Through these lectures, Dr. Winter has educated hundreds of physicians about various topics in sleep medicine.
 In addition, his wit and enthusiasm for sleep medicine make him especially well-suited for addressing non-physicians about the importance of sleep and has been a resource for organizations such as the United States Military, the FBI, law enforcement organizations, Young Presidents' Organization (YPO), The Global Business Travel Association (GBTA), and the Collegiate & Professional Sports Dietitians Association (CPSDA).
 He has served as a paid consultant for TEMPURpedic, Mattress Firm/Sleep.com, Withings/Nokia, Precision Nutrition, and Rhone.